MKM-Research-Labs/physrisk-chat/README.md

-# Document Processing and Chat Application System
+# Physical Risk Document Processing and Chat Application System

 A powerful system for processing various document formats into vector embeddings and providing an interactive chat interface for querying document content using multiple AI models.